| DURATION 8 Days | ACTIVITY Trekking | MAX ALTITUDE 3880 | TRIP GRADE Moderate |

 The altitude chart (Figure 1) shows Tengboche as the highest elevation and Phakding as the lowest elevation.
 The trek starts from 2860 m and reaches 3860 m within three days.

-Figure 1: altitude chart of Everest Panorama trek
+Figure 1: Altitude chart of Everest Panorama trek

-We can extend the Everest panorama trek and enjoy the beauty of Ama Dablam base camp.
+We can extend the Everest Panorama trek and enjoy the beauty of Ama Dablam base camp.
 The possible side trips from Everest Panorama trek are:

 Hike to Khumjung village